bigdatagenomics/adam/README.md

 file specification](http://samtools.sourceforge.net/SAM1.pdf) defines a data format for storing reads from aligners.
 The specification is well-written but provides no tools for developers to implement the format.
 Developers have to hand-craft source code to encode and decode the records.
+This error prone and an unneccesary hassle.

 In contrast, the [ADAM specification for storing reads](src/main/resources/avro/adam.avdl) is defined in the Avro Interface Description Language (IDL) which is directly converted into source code.
 Avro supports a number of computer languages.
 ADAM uses Java; you could just as easily use this Avro IDL description as the basis for a Python project.
+Avro currently supports c, c++, csharp, java, javascript, php, python and ruby.

 ## Ready for distributed processing

 The SAM/BAM format is record-oriented with a single record for each read.
-However, the typical data access pattern is column oriented, e.g. search for bases read at specific position in a reference genome.
+However, the typical data access pattern is column oriented, e.g. search for bases at a specific position in a reference genome.
 The BAM specification tries to support this pattern by defining a format for a separate index file.
 However, this index needs to be regenerated anytime your BAM file changes which is costly.
 The index